Elders/Khronos/README.md

 - `jiraUsername` - the username for your JIRA account
 - `jiraPassword` - the password for your JIRA account or [API token](#how-to-generate-jira-api-token)
 - `jiraAssignee` - the assignee for which to generate entries - usually you JIRA nickname
+- `googleCalendarIDs` - list of google caliendar ids, for which to track events

 #### `TOGGL_API_TOKEN`
 Set the contents of this file to  your toggle API token.

+#### `GOOGLE_CALENDAR_AUTH`
+This file is generated when you enable the [Google Calendar API in Step 1](https://developers.google.com/calendar/quickstart/ruby).
+When you download the file - rename it to `GOOGLE_CALENDAR_AUTH.json`.

 ## How to use

 After you have configured the scripts, you can try them out.

+- (first time only) run the `get_google_calendar_entries.rb` in order to authenticate for google calendar access
 - run `generate_toggl_entries.swift` in terminal - this should produce a file called `toggl_entries.csv` which will contains all entries that are going to be uploaded to Toggl
 - take a look at the generated entries and if nececary you can manually edit the file
 - run `upload_toggle_entries.sh`
 - go to your toggl account and the entries from the csv file should be present.

+## Google Calendar integration

+There is some code written to support this + setup options, however ingeneral, there is a lot of missing information (user, project, client) on the events and calendars, so we would have to think of some convention or alternative how to manage it.

+Until that, the `generate_toggl_entries.swift` will not access calendar entries.
+If you'd like to play around with it - take a look at `get_google_calendar_entries.rb`

+The script takes 2 arguments
+- date in format `yyyy-MM-dd`
+- calendar id - eg. `primary` - you can get your calendar id from the settings of the calendar at calendar.google.com

 ## How to generate JIRA API Token